Sghock2404/Object-Oriented-Group-Project/HW7/README.md

 ### 3. Sequence Diagram for new shipping transaction

-**The sequence diagram below shows the sequence of operations for an employee to create **a new shipping transaction and collect the package from the customer.
+The sequence diagram below shows the sequence of operations for an employee to create new shipping transaction and collect the package from the customer.

 ![SequenceDiagram](images/SequenceDiagram.png)